eds-book/reproducibility-challenge-2023/challenge/tutorials/zenodo.md

 # Zenodo

-Zenodo is a research data repository that allows researchers to share and preserve their research outputs, including data, code, and publications.
+Zenodo is a resesarch data repository that allows researchers to share and preserve their research outputs, including data, code, and publications.
 It is operated by CERN, the European Organization for Nuclear Research, and is free to use for researchers and institutions.

 Zenodo allows researchers to upload their research outputs and assign them a Digital Object Identifier (DOI), which provides a persistent identifier that can be used to cite the research.